 Recently, we asked the members of our closed Facebook group how ginger worked for them.
 According to the results, 49% said that ginger was effective some of the time for acute attacks, very effective when combined with a NSAID and very effective as a preventive.
 On the other side of the coin, 47% said that ginger was ineffective as a preventive or in treating acute attacks.
 Additionally, 4% said that they had to discontinue it because they didn’t tolerate it well.
 Of note, our closed Facebook group is populated with mostly chronic migraine members.
 In contrast, each study mentioned above has been conducted on episodic migraine patients.

 While I feel ginger was effective for me from the beginning, the more managed my migraine became, the more effective ginger was as my acute medication.
 I continue to take one capsule daily as a preventive and two capsules at the onset of migraine symptoms.
 I also frequently wait the two hours to see if ginger alone will resolve the migraine attack.
-Learning about ginger has given me another tool in my migraine toolbox.
-I am hopeful that we will continue to see more studies about ginger and its effectiveness in treating migraine.
+Learning about ginger and how useful it can be for headache has given me another tool in my migraine toolbox.
+I am hopeful that we will continue to see more studies about ginger and its effectiveness for treating migraine.